sallu-786/Defect-Detection/README.md

-1. Create new environment first in python, install dependencies from requirement.txt and run main.py
+1. Create new environment first in python, install dependencies from requirements.txt and run main.py

 2. Due to data privacy concerns i had to remove train and test data.